-How many balls can you keep in the air at the same time?
-To many, juggling looks like magic, but an adept administrator can do just that, managing appointment bookings, patient information, billing, and much more.
-If you’re a master juggler of tasks, you can work in a physician’s front office.
+To many, juggling looks like magic, but an adept administrator can do just that – manage appointment bookings, patient information, billing, and much more.
+If you’re a master of juggling tasks, you can probably work in a physician’s front office.

 What Do Medical Office Staff Do?